 Nichols B., Farias L. (2018) Maternal Care in Guatemala: Problematizing Discourses of Development, Transnational Advocacy, and Indigeneity.
 In: Schwartz D. (eds) Maternal Death and Pregnancy-Related Morbidity Among Indigenous Women of Mexico and Central America.
 Global Maternal and Child Health (Medical, Anthropological, and Public Health Perspectives).
 Springer.

-Regarding my teaching philosophy, I draw on a dialogical perspective (Freire, 1970; Shor, 1992) to contest and build on learners’ previous knowledge, integrating their experiences in the learning process.
+My teaching philosophy is based on a critical and dialogical perspective (Freire, 1970; Shor, 1992) that aims to contest and build on learners’ previous knowledge, integrating their experiences in the learning process.
 One of the main points of dialogical learning is that it recognizes that people learn both outside and inside the classroom.
-This means that my teaching constantly attempts to provide learners with opportunities to critically analyze (new) knowledge/situations based on their previous and current experiential knowledge (e.g. personal experiences, clinical practice, previous education).
+This means that my teaching constantly attempts to provide learners with opportunities to critically analyze (new) knowledge/situations based on their previous experiential knowledge.
 Consequently, the learning activities that I use are planned to embrace a problem-posing format to transform learning into a process where learners can construct their own knowledge by critically analyzing it.

 Western University, Canada (2018) - Ph.D.
 Health and Rehabilitation Sciences (field of Occupational Science)